artsmia/artstories.md/stories/the-mystery-of-the-vanishing-curator.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_130130_mia327_002.jpg)

 Norah Labiner is the author, most recently, of *Let the Dark Flower Blossom*, a literary murder mystery about writers who do monstrous things, published by Coffee House Press in 2013.
 She responded to *Curator’s Office* with the following fictional account.
-Art Inspires is an MIA initiative to connect the museum with local writers.
+Art Inspires is a Mia initiative to connect the museum with local writers.

 ---